Node-Generator/Node-Generator/README.md

 The target is the name of any repository you can find in the [Node Generator GitHub Organization](https://github.com/Node-Generator).

 :warning: Warning!
 When a TARGET is generated, it overwrites the existing files, you'd have to check your `git changes` and keep both, your previous version, and the new one (generated one).

+:warning: Warning!
+It is recommended to commit your previous changes before you generate some content using `nodeGen`.
 ## How does it work?
 The script;
 1) Clones the GitHub repository in his local installation folder (removes the previsous installation if it exist to get the latest version from the main branch)